-Inspired by our 140-acre campus as well as our collection, this theme examines the relationship between art and nature at the Clark.
-This tour can connect to a variety of classroom topics and curricula-from a philosophical and contemplative query exploring the relationship between human beings and the larger natural world, to an examination of the tradition of landscape painting, to a focus on specific STEAM learning objectives.
-Landscape at the Clark, Inside and Out can be conducted in our galleries and/or on our campus.
+Inspired by our 140-acre campus as well as our collection, this theme embraces one of the Clark's most treasured relationships: art and nature.
+Tours can include both an outside experience and a gallery experience and can connect to a variety of topics and curricula, from a philosophical and contemplative query exploring the relationship between nature and human beings to a focus on specific STEAM learning objectives.
+View landscape paintings in the galleries and consider how artists have interacted with the natural world.
+Learn about the Clark's sustainability efforts and ethics as the Institute grows, and how the three-tiered reflecting pool is part of an advanced water management system.
 This tour can be tailored for different grades and learning goals.